Importing membership bundles

 In the following example, 5 separate bundles are created using 2 bundle membership levels (Corporate and Family):

 In our example above, Roger Waterson is assigned to the Corporate bundle membership and so becomes the bundle administrator for a new Corporate bundle.
 Similarly, Karen Taylor, Maggie May, Kim Jones, and Lyle Carter will all become bundle administrators of their own respective bundles.

 If the contact you want to be a bundle administrator is already in your Wild Apricot contact database, you can specify either an email address or the user ID (in column named or mapped to Member bundle ID or email).
 If the contact is new to your contact database, you must specify an email address.

-To add a member to a membership bundle through import, set the Member Bundle ID or email field for the member to be imported to the email or user ID of the bundle administrator for the appropriate bundle.
+To add or update a bundle member through import, set the Member Bundle ID or email field for the member to be imported to the email or user ID of the bundle administrator for the appropriate bundle.

 In the above example, Bruce Dickins is added to the bundle administered by Roger Waterson using Roger's user ID, while Susan Boyer is added to the bundle administered by Karen Taylor using Karen's email address.

 For bundle members, the following fields can be left empty since they will automatically be matched to that of the bundle administrator: membership level, status, renewal due.

 If the Member bundle ID or email field is left empty, the import will not change any bundle details for the contact.